Without an effective ecommerce sales funnel, you’re losing money.

 Here’s the real deal.
 After all said, how do you build an effective funnel?

-Irrespective of your product niche, the below framework will help you in building an effective sales funnel.
+Irrespective of your product niche, the framework below will help you build an effective sales funnel.

 But to start with, it’s wise to note that building an ecommerce sales funnel doesn’t mean throwing away your present suite of tools.

-Neither does it mean getting any premium ecommerce sales funnel builders, it’s a matter of reworking your ecommerce store for a better experience for your customers.
+Neither does it mean getting any premium ecommerce sales funnel builders.
+It’s a matter of reworking your ecommerce store for a better for your customer experience.

 1. Map out your Ecommerce Site